aerocyber/sitemarker/docs/getting-started/installation.md

 Sitemarker is available for Linux, Windows and Android.
 If the user chooses to, Sitemarker can be built to work on Mac, iOS and web, however, no official support will be given from the developer on these unofficial channels.

-- To download Sitemarker, go to the latest release page here: [Github Releases](https://github.com/aerocyber/sitemarker/releases/latest).
+- To download Sitemarker, go to the latest release page here: <a href="https://github.com/aerocyber/sitemarker/releases/latest" target="_blank">Github Releases</a>
 - Then, download the release suited for your platform.

 ## Windows

 There are two ways to use Sitemarker on Windows:

-- After Installing
+- Installing
 - Without Installing

 ### Installing